When you are your own boss and work from home, it is easy to stretch your limits till they break.

 When you’re working at home, there are multiple responsibilities to look after.
 Juggling them can prove to be more difficult with the addition of work priorities.
 With so many things to attend to, it is easy to compromise your work and make it last in your priorities.

 But you need to set limits on when you need to work and when you must attend to all your errands at home.
-Expect nothing less than professionalism from yourself, and have a schedule dedicated for work only.
+Expect nothing less than professionalism from yourself, and have a schedule dedicated to working only.

 When you become your own boss, it could either be a positive or negative thing.
 You may tend to relax too much and forsake work, or you can overwork yourself too.
 Don’t be too hard on yourself and run yourself into the ground or you’ll risk burnout.

-After every task you complete, take time out to relax and reward yourself often for tasks well done.
+After every task, take time out to relax and reward yourself often for tasks well done.
 Practising the art of self-care will enable you to save the strength you need to complete your next set of tasks and result in more quality work.

 You can even set up a home gym in your home office for the purpose of getting fit.
 It will ultimately save you time and money of having to go out and join a gym.